wadobo/winvo/README.md

-This command will create a directory and file structure that we have found useful to us to handle our invoices: the invoices of each month are grouped inside one directory, then for each invoice there is a subdirectory with the name "client.<invoice no>" which contains the source configuration file "client.<invoice no>.conf" and the pdf when you generate it.
+This command will create a directory and file structure that we have found useful to us to handle our invoices: the invoices of each month are grouped inside one directory, then for each invoice there is a subdirectory with the name "client.\<invoice number\>" which contains the source configuration file "client.\<invoice number\>.conf" and the pdf when you generate it.

 To generate the pdf, invoke the command as explained in the script: